adi2907/Langchain-webscraper-for-company-details/README.md

     g. langchain-community
 3. Run python3 llm_browsing.py

+In addition you will need the api key from Serp https://serpapi.com/ for google search  and openai API key to interpret the results from the website

 You can change the company_name = "Royal Engineering Works" value to get the actual value for

 1. Founded when